IlyaKnysh/appium-demo/README.md

-# Appium demo project
+# Appium demo project (functional approach)

-This is a demo project for appium tests for Android and iOS platforms.
+This is a demo project for appium tests for Android platform.

 Stack:
 - PyTest